-I refined my talent for picking out inconsistencies, unintended consequences, loopholes, omissions and contradictions in agreements, contracts, drawings, photographs and other documents when I was Senior Contract Analyst in the change order department for a Maryland structural steel fabricator.
+I refined my talent for picking out inconsistencies, unintended consequences, loopholes, omissions and contradictions in agreements, contracts, drawings, photographs, and other documents when I was a Senior Contract Analyst in the change order department for a Maryland structural steel fabricator.

 My primary task was identifying profitable contract errors, loopholes and contradictions and exploiting them in the most profitable way.
 Later, I joined an architectural firm and among my duties from the ‘other side of the fence’ was identifying and neutralizing these same contract issues before they escalated into problems because of shady characters such as my former self.

 My background as a structural steel designer/detailer piqued my interest in architectural photography as a specialty.
 I organized, operated and managed the photography, printing and presentations departments for VVKR, a full-service Architectural, Engineering, and Construction Management partnership in Alexandria, Virginia.
 I furthered my architectural photography studies under Julius Schulman at Iowa State University.